nikigawlik/trash_engine/plan.md

 - do menuing first

 structure
-- p5js -> enforces it's structure, kind of
+- p5js -> enforces it's structure, kind of, Kinda fucking sucks to get to work tbh -> no structure no nothing
 - my scripts -> are function level -> custom format
 - shit's in the global scope
 - internal structure -> modules